bipolarmorgan/edex-ui-server/README.md

  - Server must have eDEX remote backend running as root
  - Server must have users public keys stored somewhere (tbd)
- - Client must have server's IP and corresponding secret key in storage (also tbd)
+ - Client must have server's IP and corresponding SSL CA certificate in storage (also tbd)
+ - Client and Server must use SSH keys auth

 ### Trigger
  - Client connects via ssh to server (in terminal, out of the eDEX UI scope)